tobealive/docs/docs/concepts/error-handling.md

 you have to add a `?` or `!` to the return type and return an error when something goes wrong.

 This is the primary mechanism for error handling in V.
-They are still values, like in Go, but the advantage is that errors can't be unhandled, and handling them is a lot less verbose.
+They are still values, like in Go, but the advantage is that errors cannot be unhandled, and handling them is a lot less verbose.
 Unlike other languages, V does not handle exceptions with `throw/try/catch` blocks.